C-D-Lewis/blog.chrislewis.me.uk/posts/2022-08-13-Ditching-Dropbox-With-Cirroc-A-Tiny-Cloud.md

 So, have I cancelled my Dropbox subscription at long last and created my own perfect replacement for easy-to-use file syncing and sharing?

 Of course not!
-It's not anywhere near as fault-tolerant, replicated, or hightly available as Dropbox's offering, but it's mine, and it has yet more interesting possibilities for the future:
+It's not anywhere near as fault-tolerant, replicated, or highly available as Dropbox's offering, but it's mine, and it has yet more interesting possibilities for the future: